You find out the strength of a wind by trying to walk against it, not by lying down. – C.S. Lewis

 What may be a difficult or a negative occurrence for an individual may be serving a greater good.
 I got wet during my run, but farmers need rain.
 We can’t possibly see big picture of God’s plan from our narrow focus.
 God bringing water to the soil is far for beneficial than staying dry during a run.
 We spend so much time avoiding things that, in reality, can do us much good.
 Focusing on physical comfort can make us lose out on so many joys God and nature have to offer.
 Be more attentive to God’s will and his plan and less to your own desires.

 God is most often found outside our comfort zones where we are so reluctant to go.
 We try to control everything.
 We can’t.
 Sometimes you get wet and that can be a good thing.
 Being stuck in rain reminds us of who is in control.
 If we would accept that, and live our lives that way, we could find true peace.

 A headwind on a run adds to the difficulty and challenge.
 Just because there is a strong headwind doesn’t mean you should skip your run.
 It just means you have to work harder, which happens to be the only way to get stronger and build perseverance.
 Maybe that is one reason we have troubles in life.

 Focusing merely on myself, I would have thought, “That run stunk.
 It rained and wind blew in my face.
 My shoes got wet.
 It was miserable.
 It hadn’t rained for months and it has to rain when I run!”
 By focusing only on ourselves we miss out on the many blessings God provides.
 Praise God for sending rain after several dry months.
 I am so thankful it rained during my run so I could face this lesson on perseverance!

-Comment below how you have seen God radically shift your perspective by spending time with him in solitude…
+How have you have seen God radically shift your perspective by spending time with him in solitude?

 Guest Post | This article was contributed by Ken Cox who lives in Tulsa, OK.